Peeping Tom, 216 Cromwell Lane, Burton Green

 Peeping Tom in the early 1900s with Edmund Cox.

+In the 1871 census Emmanuel Green is 48 and described as a beerhouse keeper, agricultural labourer at the Peeping Tom beerhouse, Westwood Heath.
 In 1896 this pub was leased by Phillips and Marriott for 14 years for £40 per annum from Thomas Hands of Canley and others.
 It included approximately 6 acres of land in the parishes of Stoneleigh and Berkswell.
 This lease continued from 1910 to 1914 on a yearly basis until in 1914 the lease was taken on by Southam and Co.
 On 6th December 1961 the new Peeping Tom, built adjacent, opened, and the old one was demolished.
-In June 2016 it reopened as Hickory's Smokehouse restaurant.
+Soon before opening the Coventry Standard published a detailed article:

 During Lady Godiva's ride all of Coventry's inhabitants behaved chivalrously and kept indoors behind closed window, except one - the tailor who peeped at Godiva as she rode past.
 He was reputedly struck blind and gave rise to the expression 'Peeping Tom'.